 The firm was in a position to extract rents from its employees because of a fall in outside opportunities in the local labor market as evidenced by dramatically falling separation rates after 1999.
-At the bottom end of the firm's wage distribution there are, however, few rents before the crisis and the firm seems to pay the opportunity cost for employees at that end of the distribution throughout the reported period.
+At the bottom end of the firm's wage distribution there are, however, few rents before the crisis and the firm seems to pay a wage close to the opportunity cost for employees at that end of the distribution throughout the reported period.